-Who Can Face Liability for Identity Theft?
+Who Can Face Liability for Identity Theft in Michigan?

 When your identity is stolen, it’s imperative to understand that finding the party directly responsible for the theft of your personal information can be incredibly difficult.
 Those who commit identity theft are often technologically savvy and able to cover their digital tracks, making it hard to trace these individuals.
-As such, many identity thieves are left unprosecuted.

 However, if another party is responsible for failing to protect your personal information, thus allowing it to be accessed by thieves, they can face liability.
 This is because these entities are required to protect these sensitive details, and if they fail to do so, they can be responsible for the damages you’ve incurred as a result.